Archie Goodwin (comics): Famous name

-Comic strips and DC Comics
+Comic strips

+From 1967 to 1980, Goodwin wrote scripts for King Features Syndicate, including the daily strip Secret Agent X-9, drawn by Al Williamson and editor Sylvan Byck, as well as working on other strips ghost writing Captain Kate by Hale and Jerry Skelly.
+He also worked with Williamson on Flash Gordon comics #3–7 published by King Comics in 1966.

+Star Hawks was a comic strip created by Ron Goulart and Gil Kane, first published on October 3, 1977, that ran through May 2, 1981 by United Feature Syndicate.
+It was written through April 1979 by Goulart, followed by Archie Goodwin (1979–1980).

-From 1967 to 1980, Goodwin wrote scripts for King Features Syndicate, including the daily strip Secret Agent X-9, drawn by Al Williamson, as well as working on other strips including Captain Kate.
-His experience ghost writing Dan Flagg inspired "The Success Story" (drawn by Williamson, who had ghosted on Flagg) for Creepy #1 (1964), famed among comic strip fans for its EC style dark humor in depicting a creator whose only contribution to the strip that made him rich was his signature.
+His experience ghost writing Dan Flagg inspired "The Success Story" (drawn by Williamson, who had ghosted on Flagg) for Creepy No. 1 (1964), famed among comic strip fans for its EC style dark humor in depicting a creator whose only contribution to the strip that made him rich was his signature.

+Blackmark

+Blackmark is a paperback book (Bantam S5871) published by the American company Bantam Books in January 1971.
+It is one of the first American graphic novels.
+It was conceived and drawn by comic book artist Gil Kane, and scripted by Archie Goodwin from an outline by Kane.

+DC Comics

 Goodwin worked briefly for DC Comics during the 1970s, where he edited the war comics G.I.
 Combat, Our Fighting Forces, and Star Spangled War Stories, and replaced Julius Schwartz as editor of Detective Comics for one year.
 Goodwin's collaboration with Walt Simonson on the "Manhunter" back-up feature in Detective Comics won several awards.
 Goodwin also wrote the Batman lead feature in Detective Comics, where his collaborators included artists Jim Aparo, Sal Amendola, Howard Chaykin, and Alex Toth.